Our Services

 Helpful Resources

-Choosing the right magnesium form depends on three key factors: absorption rate, digestive tolerance, and the symptoms you want to address.
+The best magnesium form depends on three factors: absorption rate, digestive tolerance, and your specific symptoms.

 Detailed guidance on dosing, drug interactions, monitoring, and safety considerations follows below.

-Because magnesium needs vary widely based on diet, medications, and underlying symptoms like fatigue, muscle cramps, poor sleep, or anxiety, guessing the right form can delay relief or cause unwanted side effects.
-The fastest way to clarify what's actually driving your symptoms—and which magnesium form (if any) fits your situation—is to take a free, instant symptom check.
-It takes just a few minutes, requires no signup commitment, and gives you a clearer picture of your next steps before you spend money on the wrong supplement or wait weeks for an appointment.
+Magnesium needs vary based on diet, medications, and symptoms like fatigue, muscle cramps, poor sleep, or anxiety—so choosing the wrong form can delay relief or trigger side effects.
+Before spending money on a supplement that may not match your underlying issue, take a free, instant symptom check.
+It takes just a few minutes, requires no signup, and helps clarify what's actually driving your symptoms so you can confidently choose the right next step.

 Magnesium is a vital mineral involved in over 300 biochemical reactions in the body.
 It supports muscle and nerve function, energy production, heart rhythm, and bone health.
 When dietary intake falls short or specific symptoms arise, doctors often recommend magnesium supplements.
 But not all magnesium forms are created equal.
 Below, we compare three common forms—magnesium glycinate, citrate, and oxide—and explain how medical professionals decide which is best for you.